 Even if your RV isn’t considered a primary residence, it could be a second home.
 In either case, the interest payments on a loan could be tax deductible.
 The RV or boat would have to be the collateral on the loan for the interest to be tax deductible.
 Any sales tax or vehicle registration fees paid could be tax deductible as well.
 Unfortunately, repairs and maintenance are not tax deductible.

 If you want to live life on the road or moored to a dock, you certainly could.
 You could also claim it as your main home, get a few extra deductions, and keep a little more of your cash in your pocket.
-There’s no need to know these rules.
-TurboTax will ask you simple questions and give you the tax deductions and credits you’re eligible for.
+There’s no need to know these rules, though, TurboTax will ask you simple questions and give you the tax deductions and credits you’re eligible for based on your answers.